Haystack (food)

-In the United States, a haystack is a dish composed of a starchy food (Fritos, tortilla chips, or rice), topped by a protein (beans, grated cheddar cheese, taco-seasoned meat or meat alternative), in combination with fresh vegetables (shredded lettuce, tomatoes, olives, peppers), and garnished with various condiments (guacamole, sour cream, Ranch, and/or salsa).
+In the United States, a haystack is a dish composed of a starchy food (Fritos, tortilla chips, Doritos) topped by a protein (beans, black beans, grated cheddar cheese, taco-seasoned meat or meat alternative) or rice, in combination with fresh vegetables (shredded lettuce, tomatoes, olives, peppers), and garnished with various condiments (guacamole, sour cream, ranch dressing, and/or salsa).
 Haystacks are conceptually like a deconstructed tostada.
 The haystacks ingredients are served individually and assembled on the plate by the person who will be eating it.

-History
+History and composition

 Haystacks are composed of relatively small amounts of many ingredients, in flexible combinations, so they are well suited to serving large numbers of people at a low cost.
 The flexibility and crowd-pleasing nature of haystacks have made them a popular family and small-group choice for at least 60 years.
-Currently, haystacks are commonly used among three distinct North American religious subcultures.
+Haystacks are commonly used among three distinct North American religious subcultures.

-Composition

 Adventist haystacks

 Seventh-day Adventist haystacks begin with a corn chip base, often Fritos, though larger, restaurant style chips are often used as well, which are typically crushed with the heel of the hand, followed by beans, and grated cheddar cheese.
-In Australian Adventist haystacks, corn chips are not crushed, as Australian Adventists see the crushing of corn chips as an abomination.
-Lettuce, vegetables, and condiments, especially salsa, are typically added last.
-Many Adventists are vegetarians, and most official or semi-official Adventist cultural dining events are vegetarian, which is one reason haystacks are so popular with this group.
+Lettuce, tomatoes, vegetables, and condiments, especially salsa, are typically added last.
+Many Adventists are vegetarians, and most official or semi-official Adventist cultural dining events are vegetarian, which is one reason Adventist haystacks are so popular with this group.
+As such, meat is typically not included.
 Often a soy-based ground hamburger meat alternative is used as an additional haystack ingredient.

 Haystacks are a common and iconic feature of after-service meals or potlucks, served either at church or in member's homes.
+Many times, haystacks are commonly seen in the United States at events connected to Pathfinders, the church's scouting organization, especially at camping events called "Camporees".

 A Seventh-day Adventist named Ella May Hartlein is credited with coming up with the recipe for this version of haystacks in the early 1950s, when she and her family craved tostadas and could not find a Mexican restaurant close to their home.

 Amish haystacks

-The Amish haystack has less of a Mexican influence, and is less often vegetarian.
-The Amish haystack is built on a lettuce base, with crushed chips or crackers sprinkled on top, followed by cooked hamburger in tomato, spaghetti-like sauce.
+The Amish haystack has less of a Mexican influence, and can contain meat (as compared to the Adventist version).
+The Amish haystack is built on a lettuce base, with crushed chips or crackers sprinkled on top, followed by cooked hamburger in tomato, spaghetti-like sauce, and nacho cheese.
 The haystack is finished with chopped vegetables, cheese, and any desired condiments.

-Amish haystacks tend to be associated with community fundraisers for families in need, as opposed to the Adventist haystacks, which are more associated with after-service shared community meals or "potlucks, commonly served at Thanksgiving."
+Amish haystacks tend to be associated with community fundraisers for families in need, as opposed to the Adventist haystacks which are more associated with after-service shared community meals.